filecoin-project/FIPs/FIPS/fip-xxxx.md

 #### Certificate verification

-The client’s algorithm to verify a finality certificate is roughly:
+The client's algorithm to verify a finality certificate is roughly:

 * Check that the instance number and base tipset follow from the previous certificate
 * Load the power and public key for each sender from the base power table
 * Verify that the sum of the power of signers exceeds ⅔ of the total power in the table
-* Compute the _GossiPBFTMessage_ corresponding to a _DECIDE_ by each sender
+* Compute the _GossiPBFTMessage_ corresponding to a DECIDE by each sender
 * Verify the BLS aggregate signature against the list of messages and keys

 Further, a client prepares to verify the next finality certificate by: